VForged/elysium-docs/docs/etherum-vs-elysium/transaction-fee.md

 You can reference the Substrate API Sidecar page for information on installing and running your own Sidecar service instance, as well as more details on how to decode Sidecar blocks for Elysium transactions.

-Note that the information on this page assumes you are running version 14.1.1 of the Substrate Sidecar REST API.
+Note that the information on this page assumes you are running latest version of the Substrate Sidecar REST API.

 ### Substrate API Transaction Fees